kobiyoyo/Wallet/README.md

 - [x] Write concise api documentation for your endpoints
 - [ ] Write tests to cover all scenarios that you implement(I couldnt test service objects,due to time constraints)
 - [x] Write a docker-compose file to startup your application and start your db

-## Backend
-- Ruby on Rails - the web framework used to build the api .
-- Rspec - testing framework
-- PostgreSQL -  the main reason PostgreSQL is used , in a case where there is a migration failure while modifying your database records , the entire modification gets rolled back to where you started instead of crashing like  MySQL.
-- RSpec API Doc Generator - for api documentation